KOTAKBANK

 (Reporting by Sai Ishwarbharath B; Editing by Sam Holmes)

-Feb 7 (Reuters) - India's Kotak Mahindra Bank KTKM.NS said in an exchange filing on Saturday that it has not submitted a financial bid as part of the disinvestment process relating to IDBI Bank IDBI.NS.
+Feb 7 (Reuters) - India's Kotak Mahindra Bank KTKM.NS said in an exchange filing on Saturday that it has not submitted a financial bid for IDBI Bank IDBI.NS.

 Reuters on Friday reported that the private lender was one of the bidders for the state-owned bank.